monemad/tune-lagoon/README.md

 [Live Link](https://tune-lagoon.herokuapp.com/)

 This is a basic SoundCloud clone with a maritime theme.
-Users can share there auditory creations with the workd for all to enjoy.
-Make playlits, add songs, comment on other's masterpieces, and upload all your own creations to a secure server hosted on AWS.
+Users can share their auditory creations with the world for all to enjoy.
+Make playlists, add songs, comment on other's masterpieces, and upload all your own creations to a secure server hosted on AWS.

 <br/>